litvinova08/google-books-search-React-/README.md

 3. Data is getting displayed as a table with React Table Hook.
 Columns.jsx defines headers and accessors for table columns.
 4. A card component with additional information about each book gets open on click "More Info".
 Data is being fetched from https://www.googleapis.com/books/v1/volumes/${id}
 5. Additional book details displayed on click include book title, book authors, image (if applicable) and description.
 Description is rendered using dangerouslySetInnerHTML command.
+6. Added a functionality to allow sorting books by title, author, publish date using useSortBy hook from react-table.

 ## Hooks used and features documentation
 1. React Table: https://www.npmjs.com/package/react-table